-2.10 1D photonic crystal based sensing
+2.13 1D photonic crystal based sensing

-Plasmonic biosensors realized on the platform of one dimensional (1D) photonic crystals demonstrate outstanding performance and sensitivity to detect alteration of the environment refractive index that rank them among the best candidates for different applications [124].
-The operating principle of the surface plasmon resonance (SPR) sensor is based on the registration of the resonance associated with the excitation of surface plasmon-polaritons which are electromagnetic waves propagating along the metal-dielectric interface [124].
+Plasmonic biosensors realized on the platform of one dimensional (1D) photonic crystals demonstrate outstanding performance and sensitivity to detect alteration of the environment refractive index that rank them among the best candidates for different applications [129].
+The operating principle of the surface plasmon resonance (SPR) sensor is based on the registration of the resonance associated with the excitation of surface plasmon-polaritons which are electromagnetic waves propagating along the metal-dielectric interface [129].
 The spectral and angular positions of this resonance depend strongly on the optical properties of the surrounding medium.

 The typical configuration of an SPR sensor is based on the Kretschmann or Otto architecture, both depicted in Figure 2.16.
 The high refractive index prism is used to match the wavevector of the evanescent wave to the surface plasmon polariton at the interface between the conductor and analyte.
+In the Otto configuration, the conductive material is pressed towards the prism, with the dielectric-analyte sandwiched between them [130].
 In the Kretschmann configuration, the conductor is deposited as a thin film on the prism and the analyte is placed on the top.
-In the Otto configuration, the conductive material is pressed towards the prism, with the dielectricanalyte sandwiched between them [125].
 In both the cases, SPR optical technique measures the refractive index changes in the vicinity of thin metal layers (i.e., gold, silver, or other plasmonic films) in response to the surrounding medium.

 Figure 2-16: In the Otto configuration uses a bulk plasmonic material is separated from the prism by a thin layer of a dielectric analyte.
 In the Kretschmann configuration, the plasmonic material is deposited as a thin film on the prism, with the dielectric analyte on top.
 In both cases, the prism is used to match the wavevector of the incident light to the wavevector of the surface plasmon polariton at the interface between the dielectric analyte and plasmonic material.
-Adapted from [125].
+Adapted from [130].